2023 Most Popular Communication Sciences Bachelor's Degree Schools in Michigan

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $241.

-Full Communication Sciences at Central Michigan University Report
+Read full report on Communication Sciences at Central Michigan University

-A rank of #2 on this year’s list means Grand Valley State University is a great place for communication sciences students working on their bachelor’s degree.
-GVSU is a very large public school located in the large suburb of Allendale.
+Out of the 8 schools in Michigan that were part of this year’s ranking, Grand Valley State University landed the # 2 spot on the list.
+GVSU is a fairly large public school located in the suburb of Allendale.

 Of the 45 students majoring in communication sciences at GVSU, 4% are male and 96% are female.